DataDog/dd-trace-php/tests/overhead/README.md

     - `callgrind.<timestamp>.head`
     - `callgrind.<timestamp>.release`

-You will need a tool like kcachegrind or qcachegrind to inspect the profiling output.
+A tool like kcachegrind or qcachegrind is required to inspect the profiling output.